 Is it impossible to be a woman today?
 Why would women feel this way?
 I supposed if Barbie is your archetype of womanhood, being a woman will seem impossible.
 After all, Barbie can be anything -- and always look good doing it.
 She never ages or gains weight or gets wrinkled.
 She has literally unlimited career options open to her.
 She has a cool house and car.
 That's why Barbie is hated by so many -- she creates an impossible standard that no woman can measure up to.
 Maybe instead of smashing the patriarchy, women should smash Mattel for creating Barbie.
 (Note: Barbie was created by a woman who wanted to give young girls something other than baby dolls to play with.)
 Or maybe they should smash feminism, which provided the real impetus for the Barbie doll in the first place.
 It's a shame if women feel that impossible standards are being imposed on them today.
 But if we want to solve the problem, we need to understand where it comes from.
 The suggestion that most men want a woman who can "do it all" -- who can be a beauty queen and a "boss babe" -- is laughably false.
 Ironically, studies show that men have more realistic expectations (physical and otherwise) for women than women have for men (e.g., men rate more women as attractive than vice versa).
 If it's impossible to be a woman today, the patriarchy is not to blame.So what is the patriarchy, anyway?
 The word patriarchy simply means “father rule.”
 If we want to know what the patriarchy does and what it requires of women, we should look at fathers.
 What do husbands/fathers require of their wives?
 What do fathers do for their sons and daughters?

 What does the patriarchy look like in real life?
 The patriarchy is a man taking on extra hours at work so he can get his kids through college.
 The patriarchy is a man working two jobs so his wife can stay home with their newborn child.
 The patriarchy is a father telling his daughter she cannot go out dressed immodestly on a Friday night (how oppressive to keep her from objectifying herself!).
 The patriarchy is dear old dad taking it upon himself to vet his daughter’s date before prom.
 The patriarchy is a man getting out of bed in the middle of the night to go check on that noise in the basement.
 The patriarchy is a man breaking his body to do a difficult and dangerous job he really doesn’t like for forty years so that his family can live in a nice house in a decent neighborhood and take the occasional beach vacation.
+The patriarchy is 95% of work related deaths happening to men.
 In short, the patriarchy is about men using their masculine strength, energy, and gifts for the good of their household, for the preservation of their family line.
 Normal, healthy men actually get a great deal of satisfaction in providing for their families.
 They embrace the breadwinner and protector roles as badges of manhood.
 The patriarchy is concerned with the household, with legacy, with honor.
 The abdicating, absent, or abusive father is not a patriarch worthy of the name — indeed, he is the very opposite of a patriarch.
 He is not ruling his household.
 (I agree with Michael Foster that it is possible to speak of two patriarchies in human history — a faithful patriarchy, patterned after divine fatherhood, and a Satanic patriarchy of evil men.
 But in another sense, the latter are not really patriarchs in any meaningful way.
 Satan is only a father in a metaphorical sense.
 He does not actually create or sire offspring.
 He does not protect and provide for anyone.
 He is not paternal.
 Jesus called the Pharisees sons of the devil but that does not actually make the devil a patriarch.
 He is actually the anti-patriarch, just as he is the anti-christ.
 So it is with evil, abusive, and abdicating men.
 A "baby daddy" who refuses to marry the woman he sleeps with is not building or ruling a household.
 The lazy or abdicating or abusive man is failing in his fatherly roles and thus, even if he physically sires offspring, he is not an archon.)

 What does the attack on patriarchy (whether in our society or in the Barbie movie) mean?
 What does it mean to take down the patriarchy?
 The consequence is an attack on fathers and thus the promotion of fatherlessness.
 It should be no surprise that as feminism has gained influence in our culture, fatherlessness has become more and more the norm.
 Today, more than 1 in 3 children does not live under the same roof as his dad.
 But when feminists talk about “smashing the patriarchy” today, they do not usually have fathers consciously in view even though they use a word that invokes fatherhood.
 Sure, many women have "daddy issues" that make them vulnerable; frustration with many fathers today is fully understandable because many fathers have failed.
 But those who aim to take the down "the patriarchy"usually have something much larger in view than just abdicating or abusive dads.
 Most women who complain about the injustices of the patriarchy today are thinking of men who are their peers (not fathers) but have mistreated them because they have used them sexually.
 Or they are thinking of highly successful men who have filled the top ranking corporate positions that ambitious women want for themselves (the thought that the man might have worked hard to get that job precisely so he could provide for his wife — a woman — does not seem to enter the equation).
 Patriarchy is viewed as a system that favors and privileges men simply for being men.
 But there are actually very few privileges men in our society receive simply for being men.
 Competent, qualified, diligent men will find doors opening for them.
 But lower status, lower quality men struggle.
 (Apparently, the Barbie movie makes this point, as Ken learns in the "real world" that simply being a man does not mean he gets high status positions.
 He actually has to earn them through credentials and competence, despite being male.)
 While there is no doubt many social systems throughout history have been unjust towards women, there is nothing intrinsically oppressive for women in the patriarchy — unless we assume that society should be androgynous.
 It is simply impossible to attack the patriarchy without also (intentionally or not) attacking fatherhood and thus the family.
 “Patriarchy,” like “racism” or “fascism” has become a fashionable term of derision, used to attack one’s opponents whether the ideological reasons for that attack are well understood or not.
 “Patriarchy” is a term that gets thrown around without much thought as to what is actually being said and what is actually being attacked.
 But we need to understand attacks on the patriarchy are inseparable from attacks on marriage, chastity, and family.
 Without a patriarchy, family life becomes unworkable.
 The family rises or falls on the backs of its patriarchs.